shibatch/grantback/VOD_REACTION_LICENSE_V0.1.1.md

 However, if such Streamed Work is to be primarily or independently broadcast or published by a collaborator on a channel not operated by the Licensor as part of a collaboration authorized by the Licensor, the Licensee's prior explicit approval for such specific use by that collaborator is required.

 d.
 Sublicensing by Licensor:
-The Licensor may grant necessary sublicenses to Permitted Platform operators (e.g., Twitch/YouTube as per their Terms of Service) to the extent required to host, display, and enable platform features for such Streamed Work when featured on the Licensor's channels or for collaborative broadcasts conducted in accordance with Section 4.c.
+The Licensor may grant necessary sublicenses to the operators of the Permitted Platforms (as per their respective Terms of Service) to the extent required to host, display, and enable platform features for such Streamed Work when featured on the Licensor's channels or for collaborative broadcasts conducted in accordance with Section 4.c.
 Except as expressly permitted in this Section 4.d (specifically regarding platform operators), any other form of sublicensing of such Streamed Work by the Licensor to third parties for their independent use is not permitted by this license without the Licensee's separate approval.

 e.
 Terms Applicable to Streamed Work Provided Under Grant-Back:
 When the Licensee grants back the license to the Licensee's Streamed Work to the Licensor under this Section 4, the following terms also apply to that specific grant: